 The last important suggestion is to add onion and garlic in all seasonal combos.
 Greeks use onion-garlic combo in abundance and for good reason!

-This is an easy and straightforward recipe and adjustable enough to your liking.
+This is a straightforward recipe and adjustable enough to your liking.

 Chop up all of your veggies into the optimized size (see the recipe card for further instructions) and then place them directly into a sheet pan, baking dish, or Dutch oven big enough to hold all vegetables.